madprops/blog/jstyle.md

 }
 ```

+Or bind click events when building elements dynamically at runtime.

-And use a single global keyboard function for all key detection:
+I use a single global keyboard function for all key detection:

 ```js
 App.setup_keyboard = () => {